MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials.md

 * The tutorials cover 100, 200, and 300 level topics, in which: 100-level covers project basics, 200-level covers core MR building blocks, and 300-level covers cloud service integration.
 * Most courses cover concepts applicable to both HoloLens and immersive (VR) headsets.
 * Each tutorial is organized by chapter, and most include video demonstrations of the key concepts.
-* A Windows 10 PC with the correct [tools installed](../install-the-tools.md) is a common prerequiste to complete each tutorial.
+* A Windows 10 PC with the correct [tools installed](../install-the-tools.md) is a common prerequisite to complete each tutorial.

 >[!NOTE]
 >The Mixed Reality Academy tutorials were designed with HoloLens (1st gen) and Mixed Reality Immersive Headsets in mind.
 As such, we feel it is important to leave these tutorials in place for developers who are still looking for guidance in developing for those devices.
 These tutorials will **_not_** be updated with the latest toolsets or interactions being used for HoloLens 2.
 They will be maintained to continue working on the supported devices.
 [A new series of tutorials](tutorials/mr-learning-base-01.md) has been posted for HoloLens 2.